 Due to their large size and the way they’ve been intensively bred, there are a few general rules for large breed chicken flock configurations:

-- Female large breed chickens should not be kept with males of any bird species, with the exception of small bantam roosters or similarly sized-males, as any attempt at mating can easily tear open their thin skin, causing a potential health emergency
+- Female large breed chickens should not be kept with males of any bird species, with the exception of small bantam roosters or similarly sized-males, as any attempt at mating can easily tear open their thin skin, causing a potential health emergency.
+Additionally, the weight of a non-bantam rooster can put undue strain on their already compromised legs and joints.

 - Male large breed chickens should not be kept with any female chickens as their sheer size can easily cause injuries during attempted mating